blahosyl/task-manager-frontend/README.md

 ![Main color palette](/documentation-assets/readme-assets/color-palette.png)

-The main colors shown above are supported by their darked and lighter shades to make a monochromatic but high-contrast color scheme for each [task priority](#color-for-visual-effect-as-well-as-conveying-information).
+The main colors shown above are supported by their darker and lighter shades to make a monochromatic but high-contrast color scheme for each [task priority](#color-for-visual-effect-as-well-as-conveying-information).

 ##### Logo